Stu Block

-Stuart Block (born November 26, 1977) is a Canadian singer best known as the former lead vocalist for progressive death metal band Into Eternity and American heavy metal band Iced Earth.
-Before joining Into Eternity in 2005, Block began his musical career singing for various bands in Vancouver.
-After two albums with Into Eternity, Block joined Iced Earth in 2011 and recorded three albums during his ten-year tenure with the band: Dystopia (2011), Plagues of Babylon (2014) and Incorruptible (2017).
-He was the second-longest-serving vocalist of Iced Earth, behind Matt Barlow.
+Stuart Block (born November 26, 1977) is a Canadian singer who is the lead vocalist of progressive death metal band Into Eternity and a former lead singer of heavy metal band Iced Earth.
+Before joining Into Eternity in 2005, he began his musical career singing for various bands in Vancouver.
+After two albums with Into Eternity, he joined Iced Earth in 2011 and recorded three albums during his ten-year tenure with the band: Dystopia (2011), Plagues of Babylon (2014) and Incorruptible (2017).
+He was the second-longest-tenured vocalist in Iced Earth after Matt Barlow.